 A 1983 adaptation of Tom Wolfe's best-selling book, about the attempt to break the sound barrier and the subsequent Space Race.
 Briefly considered to be a campaign promo for John Glenn's presidential aspirations in 1984, but it actually didn't help much.
-It received eight Oscar nominations, including Best Picture, and won four.This was a breakout role for many now-established actors: Scott Glenn (unless you count Urban Cowboy), Dennis Quaid (unless you count Breaking Away), Fred Ward (unless you count Escape from Alcatraz), and Ed Harris (unless you count Knightriders).
+It received eight Oscar nominations, including Best Picture, and one for Phillip Kaufman for Best Director and won four.This was a breakout role for many now-established actors: Scott Glenn (unless you count Urban Cowboy), Dennis Quaid (unless you count Breaking Away), Fred Ward (unless you count Escape from Alcatraz), and Ed Harris (unless you count Knightriders).
 Additionally, Sam Shepard has never worked too hard to advance his acting career, but if he can be said to have a breakout role, this is it: he was nominated for an Oscar.Although the movie is centered around the men and their fast, expensive, and dangerous toys, the women in the movie receive a great deal of character development, from Pancho and Nurse Murch to all of the astronaut's wives.Interesting trivia: the actor named Glenn played Shepard, and the actor named Shepard played Yeager.
 Glenn was played by ... the actor named Harris.Not to be confused with the Anime online store The Right Stuf, which has one "F".
 Or the song by New Kids on the Block.

 This film provides examples of: